 When I traveled to Ohio to get onsite orientation for this remote position, it was the first time I had been back to the company in almost 10 years.
 The difference in morale from when I had worked there previously was palpable; Pete's wonderful influence as a manager was enormous-- his encouragement of cooperation and friendliness had succeeded.
 People were actually smiling and getting along; I had never seen such a change like that.
 Pete's influence was criminally undervalued by upper management.

 We were both surprised to have been included in the company's decision to lay off dozens of employees in 2009.
 However, it turned out to be an ultimately positive experience, because Pete and I were somewhat forced to finally carry out what we had previously thought of as a silly dream: creating our own company in which we could decide its values and operating procedures.
 It was Pete's idea to go through with it, and I thought he was crazy.
-But thanks to Pete, our company, Library Cataloging Solutions (LCS), has been a resounding success, still going strong over 11 years later today.
+But thanks to Pete, our company, Library Cataloging SolutionsĀ (LCS), has been a resounding success, still going strong over 11 years later today.

 Because Pete was so highly respected, we had a wonderful pool of professional catalogers who knew him and were happy to join us.
 This was invaluable to our success, and I am so grateful to Pete for his gift of introducing me to all these great people so that I could have the privilege of working with and getting to know them.

-and we were both able to work full time exclusively with LCS.
+We gradually earned more and more projects with prestigious libraries, and we were both able to work full time exclusively with LCS.
 It makes my heart so happy that Pete and I were both able to relocate to where we wanted to be; I set up office in Tennessee, in the city in which I had grown up, and Pete moved to Maine, where the majority of his family lives.
 Family was paramount to Pete, and he seemed truly happy and content.
 Seeing him with his grandchildren and knowing that he could see them whenever he wanted, and hearing stories of how the children at his daughter's daycare loved him, fills me with gratitude.

 Pete, you are one of a kind.
 I am blessed to have been your friend all these years, and it has been an honor to be a partner in business with you.
 It is testament to your integrity, loyalty, and friendship that we remained not only business partners, but brothers through decades of difficult times that would have caused most friends and business partners to part.
 I will be forever grateful for your wonderful influence on me.
 You are a man who always stuck to his values and kept his integrity.
 I miss you, my brother.